thebhulawat/multi-agent-fsm/README.md

 2. The Helper agent completes individual tasks.
 3. An Orchestrator manages the state transitions and coordinates between agents.

+You can add more agents like Planner & Helper.

 ## Key Components